The Hull Institute is a private practice in Northeast Ohio

-We are accepting new clients and we are becoming quite adept at virtual appointments.
+We are accepting new clients, and we are becoming quite adept at virtual appointments.
 Clients and therapists are working together to stay safe while choosing virtual or in-person appointments.
 Insurance companies continue to cover virtual appointments.
 We can get you started with a clinician within 48 hours of your call to us.
-We are here to help.

 Eating disorders are horrible brain disorders.
 As anyone with anorexia, bulimia, binge eating disorder or something else knows, eating disorders are extremely difficult to treat.
 We have never seen a client that has “only” an eating disorder.
 We see women and men, LGBTQ, teens and adults of all ages who also have anxiety, depression, bipolar disorder, PTSD and addictions.
 It’s bad enough to have just one of these, and many of our clients have several.
 RECOVERY IS POSSIBLE.

 We offer appointments with our Eating Disorders Dietitians at our Beachwood, Rocky River and Fairlawn offices.
 You do not need to see a therapist at The Hull Institute to see one of our dietitians.

 Interventions are not just about helping the person with the disease.
 Eating disorders, drug abuse, and alcoholism are addictions that affect the entire family.
 Interventions address the needs of the entire family.
 And recovery is a family affair.

 For over 22 years our mission has been to help people overcome unhealthy behaviors and achieve happier, more balanced lifestyles.
 We have two complementary areas of expertise: unhealthy eating and alcohol and drug mis-use.

 We believe that the mental health and chemical dependency issues we treat are biological and genetic, brought out by environmental factors.
 Our motto is: “You didn’t cause it AND it’s your responsibility to fix it!”